dragonflydb/documentation/docs/command-reference/strings/bitop.md

 ## Introduction

-`BITOP` is a Redis command used to perform bitwise operations between multiple keys and store the result in a destination key.
+`BITOP` is a Redis/Dragonfly command used to perform bitwise operations between multiple keys and store the result in a destination key.
 It supports operations like AND, OR, XOR, and NOT.
 This command is crucial for handling binary data and performing efficient bulk bitwise operations.

 ## Syntax